Heartpray3/AETHER/README.md

 - **Built-in Sensors**: Includes LiDAR, cameras, and IMUs, ensuring comprehensive perception and obstacle avoidance capabilities.
 - **Customizable**: Fully programmable via ROS2, allowing seamless integration with the exploration algorithms and custom mission requirements.

-### Role in ROBO-QUEST:
+### Role in AETHER:
 - **Autonomous Navigation**: The LIMO robots navigate and map unknown environments autonomously using the integrated ROS2 navigation stack.
 - **P2P Communication**: Robots communicate and collaborate in real time to optimize exploration and share mapping data.
 - **Real-World Testing**: The robust design and reliable sensors make the LIMO ideal for both simulated and physical testing environments.

-The use of Agilex LIMO robots ensured a balance of flexibility, performance, and ease of programming, making them an indispensable part of the ROBO-QUEST system.
+The use of Agilex LIMO robots ensured a balance of flexibility, performance, and ease of programming, making them an indispensable part of the AETHER system.

 ---